 Knowing what research topics are in demand by journal publishers can give you an edge when it comes to getting your research 'out there'.

 New and emerging journals, including open access titles, may not have been ranked yet.
-Assess the quality of such titles by verifying editorial board quality, verifying publishing body authority, and thoroughly checking the papers that are being published, impact factors, acceptance rates, and publication timeframes.
+Assess the quality of such titles by verifying editorial board quality, verifying publishing body authority, thoroughly checking the papers that are being published, impact factors, acceptance rates, and publication timeframes.

 Why Open Access?